alphagov/notifications-admin/paas-failwhale/README.md

 To direct traffic to it you need to update the routes by running

-cf map-route notify-admin-failwhale [ENVIRONMENT-URL] --hostname www cf unmap-route notify-admin [ENVIRONMENT-URL] --hostname www
+    cf map-route notify-admin-failwhale [ENVIRONMENT-URL] --hostname www
+    cf unmap-route notify-admin [ENVIRONMENT-URL] --hostname www

 To remove admin failwhale:

-cf map-route notify-admin [ENVIRONMENT-URL] --hostname www cf unmap-route notify-admin-failwhale [ENVIRONMENT-URL] --hostname www
+    cf map-route notify-admin [ENVIRONMENT-URL] --hostname www
+    cf unmap-route notify-admin-failwhale [ENVIRONMENT-URL] --hostname www

-Where [ENVIRONMENT-URL] would be
+Where [ENVIRONMENT-URL] would be one of:

-notify.works for preview
+- notify.works for preview
-notify-staging.works for staging
+- notify-staging.works for staging
-notifications.service.gov.uk for production
+- notifications.service.gov.uk for production

-*Make sure you are on the correct environment!*
+**Make sure you are on the correct environment!**